yurist/mqlambdatm-demo/README.md

 # Running demo

 You need to [install and configure AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Make sure the IAM credentials you configure with AWS CLI can create CloudFormation stacks with EC2, RDS, Lamda and IAM resources.
+Make also sure to configure default AWS region.

 Additionally, you need:

 - JSON command line processor `jq`
 - Apache Maven